- Push notifications are the first and often most important communications channel used by apps.

 Users today have a hard time remembering what apps they even have on their device.
-Notifications help these services deliver timely and relevant information to users, and in doing so, staying top of mind.
+Push notifications help these services deliver timely and relevant information to users, and in doing so, staying top of mind.

 A recent study showed that mobile users receive an average of 63.5 notifications per day, with most notifications coming from messaging and email applications.